 4. Vertical Bone Loss

+Teeth are surrounded by alveolar bone on four sides.
 The vertical pattern of bone loss finishes off one or more of the walls around the tooth.
-This will again cause an increase in the mobility and recession of the gums around this tooth.
+This causes an increase in the mobility and recession of the gums around this tooth.

-In some cases, surgery can help restore health.
-However, if the situation is hopeless, then extraction is the best way forward.
+In some cases, surgery may help restore bone structure.
+However, if the situation is hopeless, then extraction followed by replacement is the best way forward.

 5. Full Mouth Extractions

-These apply to patients who have only a few teeth remaining in a particular arch.
-If the remaining teeth are also compromised in some way, the dentist recommends extraction.
+These apply to patients who have only a few teeth remaining in mouth.
+If the remaining teeth are unrestorable in some way, the dentist may recommend extraction.

-The reason for this is that these teeth will hinder the proper full mouth restoration of the arch.
+The reason being these teeth will hinder the proper full mouth restoration of the arch.
 If these are extracted, a sturdier, permanent solution can be proposed.

 6. Broken Natural Tooth Crown

 If the natural tooth crown has been completely broken, the roots become open to infections.
-It is advised to remove these roots before they start causing any trouble.
+It is advised to remove these roots before they become infected and start causing any trouble.

 7. Overcrowding or Alignment Issues

 Some individuals have misaligned teeth.
-This might be their natural structure, or it might stem from an oral habit.
+This might be their natural structure, it might stem from an oral habit or trauma.
 In either case, corrections are now possible under the vast umbrella of Orthodontics.

-At times sudden shock to the teeth might make them lose their vitality or leave them physically damaged.
+At times sudden shock to the teeth might make them lose their vitality or leave them physically damaged or discolored.
 For example, a sudden blow to the face or a person falling facedown.

 In these cases, if no other treatment option is viable enough, extraction is the treatment of choice.